kasraghoreyshi/narm/README.md

 Narm converts npm commands into yarn commands and vice versa.
 Meaning if you enter a npm command, narm will execute the yarn equivalent of it for you.

+If you are enjoying narm, giving it a star would be highly appreciated!

 ## Getting Started

 ### Installation